When do the athletic field lights come on? How do they get turned on?

 Each sport in SAA has a commissioner.
 Any general problems should be reported to the respective sport commissioner, and the commissioner should report it to the Superintendent of Parks.
 If there is an emergency, call 911 or the Park District at 847-985-2115.
 After hours or on weekends, call a park ranger or police, whichever is appropriate for the problem.

 Park rangers are on duty Monday through Friday 6 p.m.-1 a.m. and Saturday and Sunday from 9 a.m.-1 a.m.
 They patrol all 100 parks and 11 facilities.
 To contact a park ranger, call the Community Recreation Center at 847-490-2505 and tell the staff what the problem is, where you are, and that you need a park ranger’s assistance.

 When is the water turned on in the concession stands and bathrooms?
 When is it turned off for the season?

 Generally the water in the concession stands is turned on or off based on the weather.
 These buildings are not heated, and the fixtures are prone to freezing.
-The Park District works with the commissioner for each sport and coordinates the water with the start and end of each season.
+We work with the commissioner for each sport and coordinate the water with the start and end of each season.
 The SAA locks on all bathrooms are changed when the water is turned off to ensure that no one inadvertently pours water down the sinks or toilets after the system has been drained for the season.
 When the water is turned back on, the locks are changed back and the building is opened for the season.

 How often are the baseball/softball fields dragged?